jacobkap/crimebythenumbers/docs/subsetting.md

 <img src="images/dog_food.PNG" width="90%"  style="display: block; margin: auto;" />

-This food chart is basically a conditional statement matrix where you match the conditions on the left side with those on the right side to figure out how much to feed your dog.^[If you encounter some conditional statements that confuse you - which will be more common and you combine many statements together - I encourage you to make a matrix like this yourself.
+This food chart is basically a conditional statement matrix where you match the conditions on the left side with those on the top to figure out how much to feed your dog.^[If you encounter some conditional statements that confuse you - which will be more common as you combine many statements together - I encourage you to make a matrix like this yourself.
 Even if it isn't that complicated, I think it's easier to see it written down than to try to keep all of the possible conditions in your head.]

-So if we wanted to figure out how much to feed a dog that is three months old and will be 4.4 pounds, we'd use the first row on the left (which says 4.4 pounds/2.2 kilograms) and the second columns (which says three months old).
+So if we wanted to figure out how much to feed a dog that is three months old and will be 4.4 pounds, we'd use the first row on the left (which says 4.4 pounds/2.2 kilograms) and the second column (which says three months old).
 When the dog gets to be four months old we'd keep the same row but now move one column to the right.
 In normal English you'd say that the dog is four months old and their expected size is 4.4 pounds (2 kg).
 The language when talking about (and writing code for) a conditional statement in programming is a bit more formal where every condition is spoken as a yes or no question.
 Here we ask is the dog four months old **and** is the expected weight 4.4 pounds?
 If both are true, then we give the dog the amount of food shown for those conditions.
 If only one is true, then the whole thing is wrong - we wouldn't want to underfeed or overfeed our dog.
 In this example, a four month old dog can eat between 5/8th of a cup of food and two cups depending on their expected size.
 So having only one  condition be true isn't enough.

 Can you see any issue with this conditional statement matrix?
 It doesn't cover the all possible choices for age and weight combinations.
 In fact, it is really quite narrow in what it does cover.
 For example, it covers two and three months, but not any age in between.
 We can assume that a dog that is 2.5 months old would eat the average of two and three month meal amounts, but wouldn't know for sure.
 When making your own statements please consider what conditions you are checking for - and, importantly, what you're leaving out.

-For a real data example, let's say you have crime data from every state between 1960 and 2020 Your research question is "did Colorado's marijuana legalization affect crime in the state?"
+For a real data example, let's say you have crime data from every state between 1960 and 2020.
+Your research question is "did Colorado's marijuana legalization affect crime in the state?"
 In that case you want only data from Colorado.
 Since legalization began in January 2014, you wouldn't need every year, only years some period of time before and after legalization to be able to measure its effect.
 So you would need to subset based on the state and the year.

 To make conditional statements with multiple conditions we use `|` for "or" and `&` for "and".